 Most rollators have a folding feature that allows them to be stored away easily.
 Whilst this is certainly a boon for storing your rollator away at home, or in the back of your car, it becomes particularly important when traveling by public or international transport.

-Taking Your Rollator On Public Transport
+Take A Rollator On Public Transport

+Yes, you can take a rollator on public transport.
 Rollators can be folded and carried onto both busses and trains.
 Busses usually have a designated area for storing mobility equipment like wheelchairs and rollators and walking frames, but be warned these areas are usually quite limited and are on ‘first come, first served’ basis.
 Planning your trip can be extra important when using a bus or a tram, try to avoid peak rush hour times where possible to avoid the crush; less busy times may see space in the storage area for you to use.

 Rollators can also be taken onto trains.
 Most train companies will allow you to book assistance from one of their staff to help you onto the train, help you store your rollator and then show you to your seat.
 Ask your train company in advance when booking your ticket about assistance and also ask about priority seating; train companies these days are well used to helping mobility customers and have well thought out procedures to make your journey as stress free and pleasant as possible.

-Taking Your Rollator On To A Plane.
+Take A Rollator On A Plane.

 Airlines are well practiced and helping people with rollators, wheelchairs and other mobility aids.
 When booking your flight (or holiday) let the company know you have a rollator that you would like to bring onto the flight.
 It is always best to plan this part of your journey as early as possible so you can work with the airline to ascertain if you need special assistance, if your rollator needs to be on the flight with you or if it can be stored in the cargo hold.